 Forums often require more than one database to support them.
-They have way more database entries than regular small websites, and need to be separated into many categories.
+They have way more database entries than regular small websites and need to be separated into many categories.
 Make sure your hosting plan comes with the ability to create more than one database.
-Although, many forum platforms allow for a single database configuration, it's not recommended.
-Since as the forum grows and uses more resources, it will won't operate as smoothly.
+Although many forum platforms allow for a single database configuration, it's not recommended.
+Since the forum grows and uses more resources, it won't operate as smoothly.

 Forums need just enough space to store avatars and small attachments.
 But the actual database can reach up to a couple of gigabytes of storage once your forum builds in popularity.
 You need to be sure that the server will be able to handle that.

 Finding the right forum host can be a challenging endeavor.
-FatCow is one of the few ready-to-roll web hosts capable of supporting every popular forum environment, including Simple Machines Forum, phpBB, bbPress, PunBB, and Vanilla Forums.
-The host also emphasizes easy web creation, providing a stunning array of site building tools designed to encourage creativity through ease of use.
-Not only that, but FatCow also comes with unlimited storage space, unmetered bandwidth, as well as an uncapped number of mailboxes per site.
+SiteGround is one of the few ready-to-roll web hosts capable of supporting every popular forum environment, including Simple Machines Forum, phpBB, bbPress, PunBB, and Vanilla Forums.
+The host also emphasizes easy web creation, providing a stunning array of site building tools designed to encourage creativity through the ease of use.
+Not only that, but SiteGround also comes with unlimited storage space, unmetered bandwidth, as well as an uncapped number of mailboxes per site.

-This is the most crucial step, how your forum runs, it's design, the features it has all depends on the forum software you choose.
+This is the most crucial step, how your forum runs.
+The features it has all depended on the forum software you choose.
 So this is where you want to take your time considering the options.
 There are dozens of discussion board packages, each with its advantages and disadvantages.
-If you're on a tight budget, there are a number of free and open-source forum platforms which come up to par with the commercial software and in some cases even outperforming them.
+If you're on a tight budget, there are a number of free and open-source forum platforms that come up to par with the commercial software and in some cases even outperforming them.
 The only downside of using open-source software is that you have to install, configure and maintain everything yourself, however thankfully they all have excellent communities that are always willing to help.